-The following document was first published by COPLFR in 2007 and was updated in 2014 to assist practicing actuaries in communicating with a company's board of directors or audit committee concerning uncertainties in the process of estimating unpaid loss and loss adjustment expense claims liabilities.
-In response to regulatory concerns about the need for more frequent and direct communication between the Appointed Actuary and the company's board of directors, we reproduce the updated 2014 document here for the convenience of the reader.
-COPLFR hopes this document will serve as a reference for the Appointed Actuary when assembling materials for a presentation to a board or audit committee.
+The following document was first published by COPLFR in 2007 and was updated in 2014 and 2020.
+It is reproduced here to assist practicing actuaries in communicating with a company's board of directors or audit committee concerning uncertainties in the process of estimating unpaid loss and loss adjustment expense claims liabilities.
+This document serves as an overview of loss reserves for an Audit Committee of a Board, and may serve as reference for the Appointed Actuary when assembling materials for a presentation to a board or audit committee.